Hammurobbie/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+To create a unique timed experience for every user, making authentication easier/safer.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+It hashes passwords and allows us to do other things like compare hashed passwords with password attempts.

 - [ ] What does bcrypt do to slow down attackers?

+It hashes it as many times as we tell it to.

 - [ ] What are the three parts of the JSON Web Token?

+Header / payload / signature

 ## Minimum Viable Product